 This recipe is NOT safe for Coumadin (warfarin) users.

-This recipe contains cheese and some of those who are lactose intolerant may be able to tolerate it.
+This recipe contains cheese and some of those who are lactose intolerant may be able to tolerate it (or you could just leave it out).

 This is a low sodium recipe.